alejandroacho/Alejandroacho/README.md

 - 🌱 &nbsp;I’m currently learning mobile development with ReactNative.

-- 📝 &nbsp;If you want yo checkout my resume, you can go to my <a href="https://www.linkedin.com/in/alejandro-acho/">LinkedIn</a>.
+- 📝 &nbsp;If you want to checkout my resume, you can go to my <a href="https://www.linkedin.com/in/alejandro-acho/">LinkedIn</a>.

 - 📫 &nbsp;You can reach me at <a href="http://alejandroacho.com"> my personal page </a> or writing me <a href="mailto:alejandroacho@hotmail.com">to my e-mail</a>.